 Several environmental, psychological, or psychiatric factors may increase the risk of self-destructive behavior.
 Childhood trauma or abuse is felt to be at the root of many self-destructive behaviors, especially in teens and young adults.
 Negative experiences get internalized, leading to poor coping skills and a distorted view of self, the world, and other people.

 - Disordered childhood family, school, and social environments

 - Depression and anxiety disorders

 - Lack of or disturbed attachment to others

 - Major psychiatric disorders, such as schizophrenia and bipolar disorder

 - Substance addiction, leading to a cycle of substance abuse and self-destructive behavior

-- Major medical diseases, such as as diabetes and HIV/AIDS
+- Major medical diseases, such as diabetes and HIV/AIDS

 Someone with self-destructive behavior can be helped by unmasking the underlying psychosocial disturbances and addressing any risk factors.
-Psychotherapy by a psychiatrist, psychologist, or other psychotherapist may include:
+Psychotherapy by a psychiatrist, psychologist, or other psychotherapists may include: